Sign up for the

 Meet Scot Lawrie.
 Scot is an entrepreneur with a background in software development, business development, and economics.
 He has designed, built, and deployed large, data-intensive, scalable web applications that are currently being used by millions of users.
 You should definitely ask him about his fried okra recipe.
-He is a Co-Founder of Coverfly and one of the managing partners of The Script Lab’s parent company, Red Ampersand Inc.
+He is a Co-Founder of Coverfly and one of the managing partners of The Script Lab’s parent company, Industry Arts.

 Right out of college, I took a job doing sales for a tech startup in NYC, and I was pretty bad at it, so they fired me.
 At that point, I decided to teach myself to code.
 After six or so months of studying free online courses, I got a job as a software developer and really fell in love with the craft of building software.
 I spent a few years in Philadelphia, where I grew up, working in ad-tech on high traffic applications handling huge amounts of data.